-Remuneration for directors includes the transportation and attendance fare for directors attending the board meetings, attendance fare for members of functional committee attending the committee, executive business expense, and the annual remuneration for directors in accordance with the Articles of Incorporation.
+Remuneration for directors includes the transportation and attendance fare for directors attending the board meetings, attendance fare for members of functional committee attending the committee, executive business expense, and the annual compensation for directors in accordance with the Articles of Incorporation.
 According to Article 26-1 of the Articles of Incorporation, when distributing the surplus profits for each fiscal year, the company shall first offset its losses of previous years and set not more than five percent of the profit before tax excluding the amount of employees' and directors' compensation as compensation to directors.
 The "surplus profits" here refers to the balance of pre-tax profit before deducting the employees' and directors' compensation.
-Total remuneration paid to directors are reviewed by the Remuneration Committee in consideration of the company's business performance, the general pay levels in the industry and be submitted to the board of directors for approval.
-Remuneration for individual director is determined in accordance with the "Regulations governing remuneration paid to directors and functional committee."
-The company takes into account the results of the performance evaluation of directors, such as the attendance rate of the current year and other items to calculate the proportion of each director, and then distributes the total amount approved by the board of directors according to the proportion.
+Total compensation paid to directors are reviewed by the Remuneration Committee in consideration of the company's business performance, the general pay levels in the industry and be submitted to the board of directors for approval.
+Compensation for individual director is determined in accordance with the "Regulations governing remuneration paid to directors and functional committee."
+The company takes into account the results of the performance evaluation of directors to calculate the points of each director.
+Such as the degree of participation in the company's operations, the attendance rate for the year, whether to serve as the chairman and other items.
+Then distributes the total amount approved by the board of directors according to the proportion.